pgrennin/todo-list-app/README.md

 ### Overview
 In this challenge I created a to-do list web application in Rails.
-My main goal was to practice building a Ruby on Rails app that were asynchronous and get more experience utilizing AJAX and JQuery.
-Once logged in
+My main goal was to practice building a Ruby on Rails app that was asynchronous using AJAX and JQuery.
+Once logged in users can create, edit, delete, and reorder to-do items without reloading the page.

 ### Application Link

 ### Features